 While estimates vary, some agencies such as the Organisation for Co-operation and Development (OECD) have placed the potential reduction in trade costs at approximately 11-15 percent for low-income and upper middle income countries, though this level would depend on the country involved and the agreement’s actual implementation in practice.

-WTO data further suggests that African and least developed economies are the ones which stand to see the greatest savings as a result of the deal.
+WTO data further suggests that African and least developed economies are the ones that stand to see the greatest savings as a result of the deal.

 Notably, the TFA is the first WTO agreement that is structured in a way that allows developing country members to determine which commitments they are able to implement straight away, versus those which will require a transition period and potentially technical assistance and/or capacity-building.